Inspiring creative solutions

 “I have worked for many years in sexual and reproductive health research and program management,” Zochowski said.
 “The challenge was an opportunity to propose something that combined my doctoral program training on improving healthcare delivery with my background in reproductive health research and my firsthand experience of seeking neurodiversity-affirming care for members of my family.

-“Known for the progressive implementation of health services for vulnerable populations, Planned Parenthood of Michigan was a natural choice as a community partner.
+“Known for the progressive implementation of health services for underserved populations, Planned Parenthood of Michigan was a natural choice as a community partner.
 My intervention ideas aligned well with a focus on health equity activities already underway at Planned Parenthood, and they’ve been incredibly supportive.
 What started as a simple idea late one night has evolved into something incredibly impactful that has the potential to improve health outcomes for countless individuals.”

 Mehak Bhansali, a Master of Public Health student in Health Management & Policy at Michigan Public Health, partnered with the Michigan Coalition to End Domestic and Sexual Violence to create a mobile app that serves as a comprehensive IPV resource toolkit.
 The app categorizes resources into five IPV-centric pillars: